Make your fridge more efficient – or buy an efficient new one

 Every time you open your refrigerator door, cold air from inside the refrigerator falls out (because cold air falls, and hot air rises), and warm air from the room takes its place.

 Fortunately, most of the heat extracted from your fridge by the compressor is extracted from the foods themselves – solids and liquids have a much higher thermal storage capacity than air.
 That’s why the pickle jar stays cold even if you hold the fridge open for a full minute looking for that jar of marmalade, even if the air in the fridge turns warm.

 Unfortunately, though, the warm air that enters when you leave the fridge open translates into a lot of extra work for the compressor, which has to remove the warmth as well as the humidity brought in with the air from the room.
 So it’s best to organize your fridge to minimize time spent looking for things.

-On the other hand, the hoisin sauce, which we use only once a week at most, is a bit hard to get to, and the Japanese miso we use once or twice a year is safely hidden right at the back.
+On the other hand, the pickled peppers, which we eat only once every couple of weeks at most, is a bit hard to get to, and the Japanese miso we use once or twice a year is safely hidden right at the back.

 This isn’t rocket science.
 You just need to think about how you use your own fridge, and organize it so that you can reach the things you use frequently while opening the door as little as possible, for as short a time as possible.

 You might think that the more food you refrigerate, the more energy you use.
 In fact the reverse is true, up to a point: the fuller the fridge, the more efficiently it runs.
 Why?
 Because when you open the fridge, the cold air falls out and warm air from the room takes its place, and the fuller the fridge, the less air there is to fall out.